 CCFs give pupils a chance to show their teachers another side of their characters, to think for themselves and to demonstrate their practical skills by taking part in weapons training, flying, sailing, camps, community activities and much more.

-There are currently 42 CCF contingents and over 3,900 CCF Cadets in the West Midlands supported by 292 Adult Volunteers.
+There are currently 42 CCF contingents and school units, and over 6,200 CCF Cadets in the West Midlands supported by 356 Adult Volunteers.

 A CCF provides a disciplined organisation through which students may develop qualities of endurance, resourcefulness, self-reliance, leadership, responsibility and a sense of public service through activities that are safe, fun and educational.
 To achieve this, Cadets join the section of their choice and take part in a range of educational, adventurous and practical pursuits, many with a military theme.
 This includes map and compass skills, annual camps and competitive sporting events.